okeeffed/cheat-sheets/GraphQL/GraphQL.md

 ## Starting with GraphQL

 Now that we've seen the shortfalls of RESTful routing, let's see how GraphQL can help us out.

+Let's now imagine we know all the data in this theoretical database.